Owning a home comes with a lot of expenses and, like many homeowners, you're probably looking for ways to keep costs

 While there are plenty of inexpensive models on the market (and these are certainly better than nothing), you should invest in a system that is interconnected.

-Ideally, you'll factor these expenses into home ownership before you make a down payment.
+Ideally, you'll factor these homeowners expenses into home ownership before you make a down payment.
 However, it isn't too late to put your budget in order if you're already a homeowner.

 It is generally possible to pay for necessities, such as homeowners insurance while whittling down expenses in other areas.

 Many of the expenses related to home ownership can be adjusted to fit into a reasonable budget.
 Just be sure you're investing in high priority areas and making cuts where they won't affect the safety and well-being of your home and your family's safety.